Shemini: Follow the Rules

 Shemini & 2 Samuel: Segregating the Holy

-The Two Priests Are Destroyed, by James Tissot
+The Two Priests Are Destroyed, by James Tissot, ca.1900

 Aaron and his four sons have just finished their eight days of ordination in this week’s Torah portion, Shemini (“Eighth”).
 Then the two older sons, Nadav and Avihu, bring unauthorized incense into the Tent of Meeting, and the fire of God consumes them.
 (See my post Shemini: Fire Meets Fire.)
 After their bodies are dragged out,